liferay/liferay-mobile-sdk/README.md

 Check the iOS SDK documentation [here](ios/README.md).

-## Generating SDKs for custom services
+## Generating SDKs for Custom Services

-### About
+The SDK Builder enables you to generate SDKs for custom portlets.
+Think of it as a Service Builder on the client side; it generates code that allows your mobile app to access a portlet's custom services.

-With the SDK Builder, you can generate SDKs for custom portlets.
-Think of it as a Service Builder on the client side; it generates code that allows your mobile app to access your own custom services.
+In order for the SDK Builder to discover a portlet's remote services, the portlet's services must be made available and be accompanied by a Web Service Deployment Descriptor (WSDD).

-First, you need to generate your portlet's web services, using Service Builder, and deploy your portlet:
+If you're developing the portlet, follow these steps to implement remote services for your portlet and make them accessible to the SDK Builder:

 1. Set `remote-service="true"` in your portlet's service.xml and run `ant build-service`.